Miss Lorraine 101

 I hold a certificate from the Rhode Island Interpreter Preparation Program, a three-year preparatory program for American Sign Language Interpreters through Northeastern University.
 Prior to home-schooling my children, I was a freelance A.S.L. interpreter and worked in several local public high schools in that capacity.

 My eldest was an eighth grade honor student, a self-starter who finished her lessons and headed to her room to study Latin for fun.
 My youngest was a reluctant learner with a negative attitude, resigned to living in her sister's academic shadow.
 Oral reading for two hours a day, focused on her decoding skills, was the equivalent of dragging her through a briar patch and hoping that some of those thorns of knowledge stuck.
-But by the end of that first year, she was reading at a tenth grade level with eighty percent comprehension, and I had become a committed and enthusiastic home-school mom.
+But by the end of that first year, she was reading at a tenth grade level with eighty percent comprehension, and I had become a committed and enthusiastic homeschool mom.

-Fourteen years later, I still think of myself as an enthusiastic home-school mom.
-My own children are grown and pursuing their passions, but it was in the process of educating them I found my own passion for teaching.
-I've taught three dozen students over the last decade, privately and in small groups.
-And I have a real heart for those "tough" teens who don't believe in their own abilities.
+All these years later, I still think of myself as an enthusiastic homeschool mom.
+My own children are grown and pursuing their passions, but it was in the process of educating them that I found my own passion for teaching.
+Only problem was - I'd run out of kids!
+So I started helping out a friend, and then another, and that turned into offering aclass, then classes and tutoring.

 How did the story end?